AWS Cloud9 is no longer available to new customers. Existing customers of

 IAM roles with temporary credentials are useful in the following situations:

-• Federated user access – To assign permissions to a federated identity, you create a role and define permissions for the role.
+Federated user access – To assign permissions to a federated identity, you create a role and define permissions for the role.
 When a federated identity authenticates, the identity is associated with the role and is granted the permissions that are defined by the role.
-For information about roles for federation, see Creating a role for a third-party Identity Provider in the IAM User Guide.
+For information about roles for federation, see Create a role for a third-party identity provider (federation) in the IAM User Guide.
 If you use IAM Identity Center, you configure a permission set.
 To control what your identities can access after they authenticate, IAM Identity Center correlates the permission set to a role in IAM.
 For information about permissions sets, see Permission sets in the AWS IAM Identity Center User Guide.

 Managing access using policies